1889-1964::The W. A. Jameson Coffee Company

 Victoria, British Columbia

-Weeks before Christmas 1911, the W.A.
-Jameson Coffee Company finally moved into its newly built factory and warehouse at 754 Broughton Street.
-William had spent nearly 20,000 dollars on his custom-designed building and all the modern equipment that money and brains could provide.
-The company's output was set to increase exponentially.
-By the end of its first year in the new building, Jameson brand products were being packaged and shipped to stores throughout Vancouver Island, the lower mainland, and all of Canada's Western provinces as far east as Winnipeg.
+Just weeks before Christmas 1911, the W.A.
+Jameson Coffee Company moved into its new building at 754 Broughton Street.
+William Alexander had spent nearly 20,000 dollars on his custom-designed building and all the modern equipment that money and brains could buy.
+His company's output was now set to increase exponentially.
+By the end of its first year in the new building, Jameson brand products were being packaged and shipped to stores throughout Vancouver Island, the Lower Mainland, Alaska, the Yukon, and everywhere west of Winnipeg.

 "1911::Third Floor Roasting Room of the W.A.
 Jameson Coffee Company at 754 Broughton Street"